Double Higgs boson production and Higgs self-coupling extraction at CLIC: Simulation and reconstruction for signal and background samples

 \subsection{Reconstruction}

 The reconstruction algorithms run in the \textsc{Marlin} framework~\cite{MarlinLCCD} which is a part of iLCSoft~\cite{ILCSoft}.
 This includes track reconstruction with the ILD track reconstruction software~\cite{1742-6596-513-2-022011} and particle flow analysis based on tracks and calorimeter deposits with the \textsc{PandoraPFA} program~\cite{THOMSON200925,Marshall:2012ry,Marshall:2015rfa} resulting in Particle Flow Objects (PFOs).
-Cuts on the timing of the PFOs are applied to suppress beam-induced backgrounds.
-Muon and electron candidates within the tracker volume are identified among the PFOs by the particle flow algorithm, which makes use of the highly granular calorimeters and the muon system.
+Cuts on the timing of the PFOs are applied to suppress beam-induced backgrounds from other bunch crossings.
+Muon and electron candidates are identified using calorimeter and tracking information.
 They are required to be isolated by applying quality criteria on their impact parameters and by restricting the energy in the surrounding cone in dependence on the track energy.
-The geometrical acceptance and the efficiency of the forward calorimeters BeamCal and LumiCal~\cite{Sailer:2017onh} are used to simulate the veto of forward electrons occurring in background processes with a polar angle outside the tracker acceptance ($\theta < 7^{\circ}$).
+As the forward calorimeters were not used in the reconstruction, the geometrical acceptance and the efficiency of the forward calorimeters BeamCal and LumiCal from dedicated full simulation~\cite{Sailer:2017onh} are used to simulate the veto of forward electrons occurring in background processes in the polar angle region between 10 and 110\,mrad.

 Jets are reconstructed using the \textsc{FastJet}~\cite{Cacciari:2011ma} package via the \textsc{MarlinFastJet} interface.
 Both the VLC algorithm~\cite{Boronat:2014hva,Boronat:2016tgd}\footnote{Slightly differing from the definition given in~\cite{Boronat:2016tgd}, the beam distance is determined as $d_{i\text{B}} = E_i^{2\beta}(p_{\text{T},i}/E_i) ^{2\gamma}$ instead of $d_{i\text{B}} = E_i^{2\beta} \sin^{2\gamma}\theta_{i\text{B}}$.} and the longitudinally invariant $k_{t}$ algorithm~\cite{Catani:1991hj} are used in the analysis.
 The parameter settings for the jet reconstruction in the individual channels are specified in Sec.~\ref{sec:eventselection}.
-Vertex reconstruction and heavy-flavour tagging is performed using the \textsc{LcfiPlus} program~\cite{Suehara:2015ura}.
+Vertex reconstruction and heavy-flavour tagging is performed using the Linear Collider Flavour Identification (\textsc{LcfiPlus}) program~\cite{Suehara:2015ura}.
 Hadronic tau decays are identified using the TauFinder package~\cite{Muennich:1443551}.